 Submitting Your Plan of Study to the Graduate School Office

-MA candidates must submit a completed M-1 Plan of Study form to the Graduate School at least one semester before taking their MA examinations.
+MA candidates must submit a completed M-1 Plan of Study form to the Graduate School at least one semester before graduation.

 Possible Fifth Semester of Support

 In exceptional cases, students in good standing — with no grades of Incomplete and unproblematic teaching — may receive a fifth semester of support, at the discretion of the faculty and depending on budgetary and teaching needs.
 Students must submit all requests for a fifth semester of support in writing to the director of graduate studies.
 No student will receive more than five semesters of support.

 Normal Teaching Load vs. Course Load

-The minimum teaching assignment for MA candidates holding instructorships is 2 courses per semester.
+French Graduate Assistants teach either one 5 hour credit course or two 3 hour credit courses per semester.
 International students may never teach more than 2 courses per semester owing to visa restrictions.
 All MA candidates must be registered in a minimum of 6 hours of course work for each semester in which they hold an instructorship.
-Students may enroll in up to 6 hours per semester of 8080 (Readings) if they have completed all their course work and are preparing for their MA exams.
+Students may enroll in up to 6 hours per semester of 8090 (thesis credits) if they have completed all their course work and are preparing for their MA thesis.